na-na-hi/renget/archive/vffr2.md

 This is endgame minmax autistic whale shit.
 The newer ELFs with the switch cooldown reduction (Klein/Blade Durandal/Elf Elysia) are a little more important if you mald in Memorial.

-Getting completely replaced in part 2 with the supporter/moon ring system - DO NOT ROLL.
+Getting replaced in part 2 with the Astral Ring / AstralOps system - while the ELFs are functional across p1/2 units, as time goes on and more Astral-compatible characters are released, they're going to fall off hard.
+If you're a newfag, better to focus on AstralOp over ELF, if at all.

 &nbsp;
 #####F2P ELFs